cathydutton/cathydutton.github.io/_portfolio/2014-07-07-The-hut-group.md.md

 <h2 class="heading">My role</h2>
 As a front end developer I was mostly involved in the implemantation of new site fetures on the companies bespoke ecomerce platform.
 I also worked on the build of brand new sites for brands including Nectar and Elizabeth Arden.

-new sit build Elizabeth Arden

-Look fantastic
+Sass best practice
+optimisation

+<h3 class="heading">New site builds</h3>

+Elizabelth arden
+My bag
 Zavvi

-Coggles

-Sass best practice
+<h3 class="heading">Features</h3>

+Reviews - My protein, ????, ????

-Search autocomplete
+Search autocomplete - all sites

-Exante diet bundle pages
+bundle pages - exante diet

+voucher pages - My protein, ????

+Subscriptions - Look fantastic